sonia-kwak/sonia-kwak.github.io/src/pages/infhub/index.md

 date: "2012-09-07"
 date2: "2013-07-25"
 title: "infHub"
-minibio: "My first web development and UX project.
-A platform for university students to share their projects."
+minibio: "A platform for university students to share their projects."
-description: "A platform for university students to share their projects."
+description: "A platform for university students to share their projects.
+This project was an important milestone for me, introducing me to the world of front-end development as well as UI design."
-tags: ['social network','platform','academic','UI/UX']
+tags: ['front-end','back-end','design']
-roles: "Front-end/Back-end development, Design"
 team: "César Daudt, Cristiano Dalbem, João Gilberto Gaiewski"
 cover: './cover.png'
 ---